Neck & Back Pain

 Staying as active as possible is key to your recovery.
 Participating in a general exercise program and trying to remain at work or getting back as soon as possible are vital despite having some ongoing symptoms.
 The longer you stay off work the more likely you are to develop chronic pain and disability.

-Discuss your daily activities whether it be leisure activities or work that you are having problem with to your care providers and employer to see if some temporary modifications can be made.
+Discuss your daily activities with the physiotherapist, whether it be leisure activities or work that you are having problem with to your care providers and employer to see if some temporary modifications can be made.
 Most people will get back to their normal activities within several weeks.
 If you are unable to after several weeks, you should definitely be seeking the assistance of your doctor, physiotherapist, and/or chiropractor.

 Grosvenor Park Centre